kapv89/k_yrs_go/README.md

 ### Build

 If you are running the dev setup, stop it.
-It's gonna be useless after `build` runs.
+It's gonna be useless after `build` runs because the C ffi files will get refreshed.

 ```bash
 turbo run build